Congressman 'GT' Biography

 Biography of Congressman Glenn “GT” Thompson

-A life-long resident of Howard Township, Centre County, PA Congressman Glenn 'GT' Thompson was first elected to represent Pennsylvania’s Fifth (now Fifteenth) District in the U.S. House of Representatives on November 4, 2008 and sworn in to his fifth term on January 3, 2017.
+A life-long resident of Howard Township, Centre County, PA Congressman Glenn 'GT' Thompson was first elected to represent Pennsylvania’s Fifth (now Fifteenth) District in the U.S. House of Representatives on November 4, 2008 and was most recently sworn in to his 6th term in January 2019.
+The Congressman now serves as the Dean of the Pennsylvania Republican Delegation.

 His first election in the 2008 primary was very much a test of faith.
 GT was the last of 9 Republican candidates to announce for the vacancy resulting from the retirement of Congressman John Peterson.
 Having worked almost 30 years in nonprofit healthcare Thompson entered the race with enough money as he describes it “for the coming year’s taxes and car insurance”.
 To state he was considered a long shot would be a serious understatement.
 Three of his eight opponents had the ability to self-fund million dollar campaigns totaling more than three million dollars spent in the primary.
 One local politico stated publically that “GT was a great guy, but had no business running for Congress, as he had no money.”
 Despite overwhelming financial odds and conventional wisdom, GT sought out to earn the Pennsylvania 5th District Congressional seat through his record of leadership, service and commitment to work for the support of voters.
 In the end, Thompson only raised approximately $24,000, was outspent 240 to 1, but won the primary by 1%.
 He is proud of the fact he still had a few dollars in the bank at the end of primary night.
 Based on that continued record of service and leadership every election since then has been secured with overwhelming percentages.
 His 2016 election was secured with a winning margin of over 100,000 votes.